 - If you added a reward, mention it in the email.

-- You can inject custom fields to personalize the email content.
-Using the columns from Figure 4.
+- You can inject context attributes to personalize the email content.
+Using the columns from the last image.
 In the following screenshot you can see a simple example with first_name.

-Finally, upload the .CSV file we created in step 2 of this tutorial, preview it, and hit the “Schedule button”.
+Finally, upload the .CSV file we created in step 2 of this article, preview it, and hit the “Schedule button”.
 Yay!
-You’re Done. 👍
+You’re Done. ?

 Step 4: Analyze the results